7 of The Most Popular Melbourne Day Trips

 Which are the best Melbourne Day Trips?
 Where are the best places to go on a day tour?
 These questions come up a lot in our FB group and are something we struggled with when putting our itineraries together.
 I love all of these day trips; they all offer something unique: the best fit for your holiday depends on your interests, but don’t worry, we have covered all bases.

 Victoria may be our smallest mainland state, but she offers a great variety of attractions only a couple of hours from the centre of the city.

 Today we have highlighted a few of the most popular Melbourne day trips to help you decide if they would make a good addition to your next visit.

 You can use public transport for a couple of these trips or better yet rent a car and explore at your own pace.
 Are you travelling on a budget?
-There are plenty of excellent tour operators and some excellent backpacker/small group tours available at affordable prices.
+There are plenty of excellent tour operators and some wonderful backpacker/small group tours available at affordable prices.

-Whether you want to book a tour, take the train or have a car you can visit all these regions easily.
+Whether you want to book a tour, take the train, or have a car, you can easily visit all these regions.

 The most popular places to visit on day trips from Melbourne

 There are some great tours around – my advice, choose the smaller eco-certified operators for a better experience.
 Better still, hire a car and do it yourself; these are all pretty straightforward drives.
 Some can even be reached using public transport.
 Where this is possible, I have included details.